Sports-based youth development: Reviving Baseball in Inner Cities

 Reviving Baseball in Inner Cities (RBI) is a youth baseball program operated by Major League Baseball.
 This youth initiative is designed to provide young people from underserved and diverse communities the opportunity to play baseball and softball.
 The program was created by John Young in 1989 in Los Angeles, and now serves more than 200 communities.

 Laureus Sport for Good Foundation USA

 Laureus Sport for Good Foundation USA (Laureus USA) is a grant-making, nonprofit organization that supports the growth and deepens the impact of programs that use sport for social change.
 Their mission is to change the lives of youth and strengthen communities through the power of sport.
 Since 2012, they have impacted the lives of over one million youth by investing $30 million in sports-based youth development organizations around the country.
 In 2022, they invested in grants to over 80 organizations, impacting over 80,000 children and youth.
 Laureus USA focuses on supporting organizations that work in six social focus areas: health & well-being, education, women & girls, employability, inclusive society, and peaceful society.

 The organization works nationally, with a key focus on opportunities for youth in New York City, Atlanta, New Orleans, Chicago, Los Angeles, Dallas, Miami, and the Twin Cities.

-Beat the Streets National

-Beat the Streets National cultivates youth development in underserved communities by encouraging a desire for excellence, respect, teamwork, leadership, integrity, and perseverance through the instruction of quality wrestling programs.
-Beat the Streets National empowers our city leaders to deliver sustainable, quality youth development wrestling programs.

-The organization includes 8 accredited member cities working together to grow opportunities for youth: